ansys/pyprimemesh/doc/source/getting_started/index.rst

 You must have Ansys 2023 R1 or later installed for the Ansys Prime server.
 (Optionally, CAD readers can be configured.)
-The Ansys Prime server requires a Preppost or CFD Preppost license to run.
+The Ansys Prime server requires a PrepPost or a Mechanical or Fluids PrepPost (CFD) license to run.

 Launch PyPrimeMesh
 ------------------